Stellali926/A-WebAPI-for-Matrix-Calculation/README.md

 # A-WebAPI-for-Matrix-Calculation
+## Description
-# a REST Web API for Basic matrix applications using the Flask microframework
+a REST Web API for Basic matrix applications using the Flask microframework